-As we do each and every January, it’s time to share our 2021 vegetable garden plan for the upcoming year.
+As we do each and every year, it’s time to share our ultimate vegetable garden plan for the upcoming year.
 And this year’s garden has taken on more importance than ever!

 Each year, we plan out all of our vegetable growing areas to fit the needs of our food goals.
 We also use our plan to trial new plants or methods of growing for the blog.
 Case in point, our 5 gallon bucket planters that really became a big hit last year.